VerticalRelevance/distributed-tracing/distributed-tracing-blog-post.md

 #### Source Analysis Workflow

-The source analysis process begins when developers specify source files or directories for examination.
+The source analysis process begins when developers specify source files or directories for examination, or from Call Tracer UI.
 The Source Analyzer loads the specified files, parses them into AST representations, and prepares analysis prompts based on configured tracing priorities.

 The AI model analyzes each source file section against the configured priorities, identifying critical locations for trace injection.
 The model provides comprehensive recommendations including specific function names, code block locations, rationale for each recommendation, and suggested trace information to capture.